SolidFuel/Arp/README.md

 If a DAW does not appear below, it has not been tested.

 ### Reaper
-Put it in the Track FX list ahead of the synth. easy-peasy.
+Put it in the Track FX list ahead of the synth.

 ### Ableton Live
-Live does not recognize midi-effects.
+Live does not recognize MIDI effects.
 So, to use this, you will need two tracks.
-1. The track with the midi and _Starp_.
+1. The track with the MIDI and _Starp_.
 1. The track with the synth.

 Route the MIDI output of the first track to the second.

 ### Studio One
-Studio One does not allow you to use 3rd party midi effects in the MIDI slots.
+Studio One does not allow you to use 3rd party MIDI effects in the MIDI slots.
 Set up is similar to Ableton Live

 ## Technology